 Although Gleadle is here referring to the heavy labor demanded of female pioneers on farms, Jane Hamilton’s decade in Australia nevertheless seems to bear this out: for much of the time in Victoria she did her own housework, both at home and in school.
 Yet what is missing from Gleadle’s account is the religious motivation which underpins all Jane’s actions.
 As has been pointed out, Presbyterianism valued education highly and imbued the virtues of independence, moral responsibility and the dignity of work.
 Jane Hamilton’s life, both in Scotland and Australia, reflected the powerful Presbyterian emphasis on education for both sexes.
 It also revealed the centrality of religion to middle-class identity.
 Like the majority of Scots who went to Australia in this period Jane was a Presbyterian, albeit a dissenting one.
 In 1860, she wrote to her mother that she and Andrew would probably join the Free Church at St Kilda but she complained that in Victoria “preaching is better in the Wesleyan Church than the Presbyterian” and six years later she recorded that they still often attended the Wesleyan Church.
 Her relative lack of sectarianism may reflect the Australian context.
 According to Malcolm Prentis, the divisions within Presbyterianism in Scotland, especially after the Disruption of 1843, did not have the same impact on Australia: since there was no Established Church there, union was a priority, which happened in Victoria in 1859.
 Still, Eric Richards cautions that although there was a widespread feeling among many migrants, including the Hamiltons, that they need not replicate the Scottish splits, the various traditions (Established, Free and United) continued.
 Whatever the impact of these divisions, of course, Presbyterianism is generally depicted as patriarchal due to John Knox's infamous First blast of the trumpet against the monstrous regiment of women (1558).
 Knox's target, however, was the powerful queens of his period, not ordinary women like Jane Hamilton whom he respected as the spiritual equals of men.

 At the same time, her experiences of emigration and of return point to the importance of social, especially family, networks.
 The Brown archive, moreover, reveals that the men as well as the women defined themselves in terms of family.
 Jane’s son articulated this in 1884: “marriage is one of His sacraments and I know that a man’s life is not complete without it.”
 Jane was industrious and resilient, qualities expected of lower middle-class women, and necessary both to survive in the colonies and to support her family on return to Scotland.
 She accepted her husband’s position as head of the family, but they conceived her role as his helpmeet in a partnership which they recognised as one of equality.
-However qualified that might now seem the position of helpmeet was founded on the belief that Presbyterianism gave women an exalted position, and that every human soul was equal before God.
+However qualified that might now seem, the position of helpmeet was founded on the belief that Presbyterianism gave women an exalted position, and that every human soul was equal before God.

 Conclusion